Port of Felixstowe: Transport connections

 The A14 connects the port to the English Midlands and the M6, the north via the M1 and M6 and A1 and via the A12 to London.
 The port (as simply "Felixstowe") is signed from as far away as M6 junction 1 for Rugby.

 Each terminal has its own rail terminal which connects to the Felixstowe Branch Line.
+The second rail container terminal opened on 16 May 1983.

 Seafarers and crew welfare

 Seafarers' welfare charity Apostleship of the Sea, which provides practical and pastoral support to seafarers, has a port chaplain based at Felixstowe port.

 Current developments

 Felixstowe South

 In 2008, work began on the construction and reconfiguration of Felixstowe South terminal creating 1,300 m of quay served by 12 new ship-to-shore gantry cranes.
 Work will be carried out in two stages with 750 m of sea wall complete by the end of 2010 and stage which is expected to open in 2014.
 This new terminal will have a clearance of 16 m and gantries suited for extra large box carriers.